 How We Measure Color and Opacity

-To compare color and opacity from batch to batch we apply samples of a standard batch onto a card alongside the batch we are comparing.
-A small amount of paint from each sample is placed at the top of an opacity chart, which is a specially prepared card with a lacquer coating.
-The paint is "squeegeed" with a blade applicator from the top and drawn down the card towards the bottom at a uniform thickness and spreading rate.
+To compare color and opacity from batch to batch, we apply samples of a standard batch onto a card alongside the batch we are comparing.
+A small amount of paint from each sample is placed at the top of an opacity chart, a specially prepared card with a lacquer coating.
+The paint is “squeegeed” with a blade applicator from the top and drawn down the card towards the bottom at a uniform thickness and spreading rate.

-The differences of color and particle size may result in interesting behavior for the artist.
+The differences in color and particle size may result in interesting behavior for the artist.
 We release this batch (and perhaps future ones) to provide artists with a greater variety of paints than those commercially available.